To add instances and to configure the HA group:

 |Third Party Authentication||Third-party authentication URL|

-Once the first three instances are added to the HA group, Continue button is enabled.
+Once the first three instances are added to the HA group, the Continue button is enabled.

 - Supporting instances